mgalao/programming-for-data-science-assignment-1/README.md

 - **Deadline**: 4th October, 11:59 PM

 ## Assignment Overview
 This repository contains the materials for our first assignment in the Programming for Data Science course.
-Our task is ...
+Our task is to solve a series of coding exercises.

 ## Assignment Guidelines
 Your submission will be graded according to the following guidelines: